Digital Safety Content Report

 The Microsoft Services Agreement includes a Code of Conduct, which outlines what’s allowed and what’s prohibited when using a Microsoft account.
 Some services offer additional guidance to show how the Code of Conduct applies to their content, such as the Community Standards for Xbox.
 Reporting violations of the Code of Conduct is critical to helping keep our online communities safe for everyone.
 More information on how to report violating content and conduct is included below.

-Microsoft is a member of the WePROTECT Global Alliance, the multistakeholder organization fighting child sexual exploitation and abuse online, and represents the technology industry on the WePROTECT board.
+Microsoft is a member of the WePROTECT Global Alliance, the multistakeholder organization fighting child sexual exploitation and abuse online.
 Microsoft also supports the Voluntary Principles to Counter Online Child Sexual Exploitation and Abuse and works closely with WePROTECT to promote them.

 Microsoft is a founding member of the Technology Coalition, the tech industry’s non-profit association to combat online child sexual exploitation and abuse.
 As part of this Coalition, we’ve supported Project Protect, an industry initiative launched in 2020 that includes a multi-million dollar investment into research and innovation to prevent online child sexual exploitation and abuse.

-We also support and/or hold leadership and advisory roles with numerous other child safety organizations, including ConnectSafely.org, the Family Online Safety Institute, INHOPE, the Internet Watch Foundation, the Marie Collins Foundation, Power of Zero, and Thorn, to name a few.
+We also support and/or hold leadership and advisory roles with numerous other child safety organizations, including ConnectSafely.org, the Family Online Safety Institute, INHOPE, the Internet Watch Foundation, the Marie Collins Foundation, Power of Zero, the National Center for Missing and Exploited Children, and Thorn, to name a few.

 Detection and removal of child sexual exploitation and abuse imagery (CSEAI)